scidata-22/star-api/README.md

 ## sqldb.py

 This python file consists of a custom class that has methods to parse the query and also to plot the data.

+## CaseStudy.ppt

+Provides detail analysis and insight on the project metrics